roytang/blog/content/quotes/tic.md

 ### 486

-<hunter> he was looking for you
+&lt;hunter&gt; he was looking for you

-<hunter> you're like ships passing in the night
+&lt;hunter&gt; you're like ships passing in the night

 ---

 ### 487

-<hunter> wth may nagquote na agad sakin sa twitter
+&lt;hunter&gt; wth may nagquote na agad sakin sa twitter

-<hunter> you'd know if you had twitter
+&lt;hunter&gt; you'd know if you had twitter

 ---